ading2210/libcurl.js/README.md

 Sending cookies is supported, but they will not be automatically sent unless you create a new HTTP session, which is covered in the next section.

 The response may contain multiple HTTP headers with the same name, which the `Headers` object isn't able to properly represent.
 If this matters to you, use `response.raw_headers`, which is an array of key value pairs, instead of `response.headers`.
 There is support for streaming the response body using a `ReadableStream`, as well as canceling requests using an `AbortSignal`.
-All requests made using this method share the same connection pool, which has a limit of 50 active TCP connections.
+All requests made using this method share the same connection pool, which has a limit of 50 active TCP connections (configurable if you use a separate HTTP session).

 The `proxy` option may be used to specify the URL of a `socks5h`, `socks4a`, or `http` proxy server.
 For example `proxy: "socks5h://127.0.0.0:1080"` will set the proxy server for just the current request.
+This proxy option is separate from the global websocket proxy.

 ### Creating New HTTP Sessions:
 To create new sessions for HTTP requests, use the `libcurl.HTTPSession` class.
 The constructor for this class takes the following arguments: